Autotrader cars

 With PCP contracts, your monthly payments cover the difference between the car’s original price when new, and what it’s forecast to be worth at the end of your contract.
 The forecast called the Guaranteed Future Value (GFV).

-You’ll also probably pay interest on this value, typically anything between 4% and 7% although 0% finance deals are available in some instances.
+You’ll normally pay interest on this value, typically anything between 4% and 7% although 0% finance deals are available in some instances.

 PCH monthly payments

-PCH monthly payments could include extras like servicing and car tax for an added cost, so shop around to see if you could save money with a package deal like this or arranging your own deals separately.
+Payments are fixed for an agreed period and mileage.
+Maintenance packages can be included for an extra cost, but you should shop around to see if you could save money with a package deal like this or arranging your own deals separately.

 Is there a final payment for PCP contracts?